Info for Parents

 According to the National Athletic Trainers’ Association (NATA), an athletic trainer (AT) is a highly qualified, multi-skilled health care professionals who provides preventative services, emergency care, clinical examination and diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Athletic trainers must graduate from an accredited baccalaureate or master’s program, pass a comprehensive board certification exam, maintain a state healthcare license, and keep knowledge and skills current by participating in continuing education.
 Athletic trainers work under the direction of physicians as prescribed by state licensure statutes, providing medical services to a variety of active patient populations within many job settings, not just athletics.
 For more information about the education of athletic trainers.

 Athletic trainers are sometimes confused with personal trainers due in part to the overuse of the abbreviation “trainer”.
 There is, however, a large difference in the education, skill set, job duties, regulations, and clientele between an athletic trainer and a personal trainer.
 The athletic training academic curriculum and clinical training follows the medical model.
-Out of respect for each profession, it is ask that you use the full title.
-For more information on the differences between athletic trainers and personal trainers.

 When to see the Athletic Trainer?